Code of Practice

 3.9 A copy of all advertising material must be supplied promptly to the Sponsor upon request.

-3.10 The documents made available to a Client by a Member (including websites advertising Relevant Services) must include information about the options that a Client has to resolve any dispute including the option to seek redress through the Estate Planning Arbitration Scheme (EPAS) or in the case of a Member who is regulated by a statutory regulatory body the options for redress under that regulatory body.
+3.10 The documents made available to a Client by a Member (including websites advertising the Relevant Services) must include information about the options that a Client has to resolve any dispute including the option to seek redress through the Alternative Dispute Resolution Scheme (IPWADR) or in the case of the Member who is regulated by a statutory regulatory body, the options for redress under that regulatory body.

 4.0 Members must take special care with vulnerable Clients